 Our jewellery is characterised by a gleaming combination of 925 sterling silver and “ideal cut“ zirconia stones.
 The ideal cut is a perfect 57-facet cut which is – for stones over 4mm – exactly within range of tolerance for hand cut brilliants.
 In addition, all Diamonfire stones are measured electronically and their quality is assessed according to the quality criteria for real brilliant-cut.
 Every customer who purchases a piece of jewellery receives an individual jewellery certificate as well as a velvet-lined silk packaging in order to confirm the quality of the stones used.

-The surface of the sterling silver mounts are treated to the exclusive Diamonfire jewellery plating process that gives it such a high-quality brilliance and long-lasting protection from tarnishing.
-All Diamonfire jewellery is multi-layered, triple-plated using precious metals; rhodium, palladium and platinum.
+The surface of the sterling silver mounts are treated to the exclusive Diamonfire jewellery plating process that gives it such a high-quality brilliance and long-lasting protection from tarnishing that is safe for skin.
+All Diamonfire jewellery is hypoallergenic and multi-layered, triple-plated using precious metals; rhodium, palladium and platinum or 24ct gold.

 The company is aware of the moral and ethical issues that surround the consumables that are used in the manufacture of its products and therefore makes every effort to ensure that they are purchased through approved sources.
 The suppliers are encouraged and influenced to operate to similar standards and where reasonably practical are able to trace raw materials back to their origin.

-External suppliers are visited regularly and audits are conducted to ensure they conform to the ethical requirements stipulated by the Responsible Jewellery Council and any ethical issues raised are dealt with in a transparent manner so as not to infringe Human Rights and are in compliance with United Nations Resolutions.
+External suppliers are visited regularly and audits are conducted to ensure they conform to the ethical and sustainable requirements stipulated by the Responsible Jewellery Council.
+Any issues raised are dealt with in a transparent manner so as not to infringe Human Rights and are in compliance with United Nations Resolutions.

 The company not only takes responsibility for the human rights of its suppliers to the company but is mindful of the rights of both its employees and its customers.